chcaty/chcaty.gitlab.io/source/about/index-en.md

 ##### Wynn Octopus TMS System (2019-08-2020-08)

 Projects
 The project is mainly divided into ten modules (permission management, basic information, business configuration, waybill management, material management, quotation management, operation management, financial management, customer service management, project management).
 The system is mainly designed to provide a more convenient and efficient service for the TMS business of Yonex Octopus, making the track and operation log of each waybill and the current node clearly visible, while the flexible configuration for quotation also makes the company not to be overwhelmed when switching quotations.
+Quotation management enables the display of different freight quotations for different time periods and different franchises, while outlets can only view their own quotations.
+Warehouse management realizes warehouse inventory, inbound and outbound management and warehouse inventory warning, which allows relevant personnel to have a clear understanding of the number of materials in stock and know the final destination of materials.
+Waybill management involves the docking of Ups, the docking of weighing scales, etc.

 Technology selection
 C#、Winform、DevExpress.